History of the St. Louis Cardinals (1875–1919): First advent (1875–1877)

 The same season St. Louis chartered the Brown Stockings, another all-professional startup in St. Louis, the Red Stockings began play in the NA as well.
 However, the Red Stockings were short-lived as they performed poorly.
 The Brown Stockings acquired four-time home run champion Lip Pike, a national celebrity for his long home runs, and one of the Brown Stockings' first stars.
 Pud Galvin's 1.16 ERA led NA in 1875.
-After the Brown Stockings' initial season which saw them finish 39-29-2 among six teams, the NA folded after its fifth year due to instability.
+After the Brown Stockings' initial season, which saw them finish 39–29–2 among six teams, the NA folded after its fifth year due to instability.

 The winter following the disestablishment of the NA, six teams from that league – the Brown Stockings, the White Stockings, the Philadelphia Athletics, the Boston Red Stockings, the Hartford Dark Blues, and Mutual of New York – and two expansion franchises, the Cincinnati Red Stockings and the Louisville Grays all agreed to form a new all-professional baseball league, the National League (NL).
-St. Louis improved on its first and lone year in the NA, going 45-19 that year for a third-place finish.
+St. Louis improved on its first and only year in the NA, going 45–19 that year for a third-place finish.
 George Bradley, who pitched every game and all but four innings for the Brown Stockings that year, hurled the first no-hitter in Major League history against the Dark Blues.
 He led the NL that year with a 1.23 earned run average (ERA) and 16 shutouts in 573 innings pitched.

 Decline and renascent (1877–1881)

-However, St. Louis was expelled from the NL after the 1877 season due to a game-fixing scandal that involved two players of whom they had acquired from the Louisville Grays.
+However, St. Louis was expelled from the NL after the 1877 season due to a game-fixing scandal that involved two players whom they had acquired from the Louisville Grays.
 The team went bankrupt.
 Despite bankruptcy and expulsion, they continued play as a semi-professional barnstorming team for four years behind the efforts of outfielder Ned Cuthbert – one of the NL Brown Stockings' players – to keep them playing games against anyone who would play.